2.1. Zinc¶

 - Oppositional problems

-One large study found decreased zinc levels in the blood of children with ADHD, while levels of magnesium, copper, iron and lead were unchanged.
-Several other studies and a meta-analysis also reported lower zinc levels in ADHD and an association between zinc levels and the severity of ADHD symptoms,
+One large study found reduced zinc levels in the blood of children with ADHD, while levels of magnesium, copper, iron and lead were unchanged.
+Several other studies and a meta-analysis also reported lower zinc levels in ADHD and an association between zinc levels and the severity of ADHD symptoms.

 A meta-analysis reports that zinc deficiency is primarily associated with ADHD-I. A randomized double-blind study also found that zinc supplementation in addition to existing treatment with MPH (only) further improved inattention, but not hyperactivity, impulsivity or the overall ADHD score.